richardhills/ol-react/README.md

 To understand what each element does, read the [OpenLayers API documentation](http://openlayers.org/en/v3.11.2/apidoc/).

 It's early days!
 If you're familiar with react and/or openlayers and are interested in helping, please get in touch.
+Available on [github](https://github.com/richardhills/ol-react) and [npm](https://www.npmjs.com/package/ol-react).